top of page

 Contact Us

-We’d love to hear from you!
-Feel free to reach out to Bark & Berries anytime with your questions, comments, or feedback.
+Feel free to reach out anytime with your questions, comments, or feedback.
 Whether you’re looking for more information about our events or just want to say hello, we’re always happy to connect.

 sweet violet drawing/sketch